Generalized Transformation Design: metrics, speeds, and diffusion: Transformations

 where we have to (either) \emph{pullback} the metric $\indesign{\gMetric}$, or \emph{pushforward} its arguments $X_\Point$, $Y_\Point$ using the diffeomorphism $\Morph$.
 With some thought, we can see that this should be the expected behaviour: what we usually are typically trying to achieve is to make interesting trajectories into the ``new normal''.
 E.g. we make a cloak-like device structure in the laboratory, with specified cloak-like wave or ray paths, into an actual cloak by insisting its properties are such that those paths look to the outside world as if they were in an unremarkable piece of vacuum.
 I.e., we are trying to make a device (cloak) manifold $\manDev$ look like the design (vacuum) manifold $\manDes$, and not the other way around.
-In contrast, the traditional transformation proceedure is from the design space to the device space, and so involves $\Morph^{-1}$ rather than $\Morph$, which here would be written ~
+In contrast, the traditional transformation proceedure acts like an active transformation, and in our morphism picture is from the design space to the device space.
+As a consequence the traditional picture's basic operation is specified by $\Morph^{-1}$ rather than $\Morph$, and in our notation would be written ~

 This makes it clear that the traditional picture is an active transformation\footnote{Note the distinction between an active transformation which changes the system, and therefore \emph{cannot} be considered as a coordinate transformation; and a passive transformation which only changes the coordinate representation, i.e. which \emph{can} be considered as a coordinate transformation.}.